sean1292/cse185-spring18-week1/CSE185_Week1_PartII.md

 ```

 Check with `ls` that this generated some files.
 The html files contain the whole report.
 To look at them,
-you will need to download them to your local mac desktop.
+you will need to download them to your local computer.

 Open a new terminal window and use `pwd` and `ls` to find the path to the desktop.
 Then use "secure
 copy" with the command below, using the full rooted path to